homer6/kubify/README.md

 # Kubify

-Kubify is a modern c++ application designed to simplify your Kubernetes deployments.
+Kubify accelerates your workloads into Kubernetes.

 ## Building